fasrc/User_Codes/Parallel_Computing/R/future/README.md

 ### Batch-Job Submission Script:

-This is the file that you submit.
+This is the file `run_hybrid.sbatch` that you submit.

 ```bash
 #!/bin/bash